Out Of The Grey Coffee® is a dedicated coffee roasting company, not a middleman or re-seller. We source, roast, pack & ship all orders in-house.

-You will receive an order confirmation e-mail immediately after placing your online order & orders ship usually within 3-5 business days.
+You will receive an order confirmation e-mail immediately after placing your online order & orders ship usually within 3-5 business days, but always within 24 hours of being roasted.
 The United States Postal Service delivers most orders in the U.S. within 2-5 business days & International orders within 6-10 business days.

 Where do you ship to?